 This is the house.
 It was built in 1936, and is cozy and well insulated so don't worry about us!
 The porch was extended around three sides of the house by my parents when they bought the farm.
 Since this picture was taken we have added some space and made some modifications to the original floor plan.

-Facing South from behind the house and barn, this shows the barn (on the left) and the house, and in the distance the "notch" with Killington and Pico Peaks.
+Facing South from behind the house and barn, this shows the barn (on the left) and the house, and in the distance the "notch" with Pico Peak and Mendon Mountain.

 This picture is taken from above the house, facing Northeast towards the barn.
-The barn is about 150 years old and once was located about 6 miles from its present position.
+The barn dates approximately to the Civil War era and once was located about 6 miles from its present position.
 In the 1880's, when Sam Strong was a child, the barn was taken down and rebuilt, piece by piece, in its present location.
 We have tried to keep the barn in good repair with regular maintenance, and there's every reason to expect it to be around for a good long time.
 We are currently making some major structural and other repairs.

 This is an aerial shot of the house and barn.
 South is to the left.
 Time is late fall, there's a bit of color still but there has been a light snowfall.

 Cowabunga!
 These cows were owned and pastured many years ago on the land below the house by a local farmer.
 We hope that something like this may happen again.
 Right now, a neighbor grazes some sheep on our land to the East of the main house.

 This is the barn as seen from the West.
 The large doors open into the hay loft.
 Below the ramp that leads to the loft is another level of the barn that once housed the cows.
 The stalls are still there.

 This is the barn as seen from the East.
 The entrance to the stable is on the right but out of sight.

 This picture was taken in late August or early September, showing the promise of spectacular colors soon to come which will soon bring out the "leaf peepers", and the mountains on the other side of the valley.